Gaetanneo/Secure-Java-App-Deployment/README.md

 ```
               * After running those commands one at a time, the k8s agent will be deployed.
 Confirm it by refreshing the page on gitlab and checking if the connection status of the agent is showing `Connected` with a `green` check mark.
 ![pic40](https://github.com/user-attachments/assets/b2e67ac4-59dd-455a-98ba-6af77c3f240f)

            * c- Create the secret config file for CI-Registry authentication with the EKS cluster
-              * Now we need to add the registry credentials in Kubernetes manifest so that it can pull the image while creating deployment.
+              * Now we need to add the registry credentials in Kubernetes manifest so that it can pull the image during the deployment.
-              * create secret named `registry-credentials
+              * create secret named `registry-credentials.yaml`
-              * create the 2 Deloy Tokens(They will be used as our container registry’s username and password)
+              * create the 2 Deploy Tokens(They will be used as our container registry’s username and password)

 ![pic41](https://github.com/user-attachments/assets/a345644b-53c3-4056-81fa-dba7ef533afd)
 ![pic42](https://github.com/user-attachments/assets/5f8a51bf-ffbb-4d93-a27b-169b2b3dbf81)